konradrydzak/konradrydzak.github.io/docs/_posts/2023-05-11-typing-posts-with-markdown-syntax.md

 For a quick lookup on anything you commonly might need, I recommend using any [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) that you might find useful for yourself.
 After knowing what is what from the GitHub docs, a cheatsheet is all you need to double-check your syntax, or to look up any missing pieces you may have forgotten.
-And I don't need to tell you that many integrated development environments (IDEs) have a preview option for Markdown files.
+And I probably don't need to tell you that many integrated development environments (IDEs) have a preview option for Markdown files.
 This allows you to see a live preview of your content while writing, which can be helpful in ensuring that your formatting looks right.
 Here's an example from PyCharm: